-3.2 The NMP Solution
+3.2.
+The NMP solution

-The Network Multiprocessor Package (NMP) is a PVM-like message passing library built on top of sockets.
+The network multiprocessor package (NMP) is a PVM-like message-passing library built on top of sockets.
 Essentially it is a friendly interface to TCP and UDP.
-NMP provides the same basic facilities as PVM, except support for using heterogeneous processors and dynamic reconfiguration of processes is not provided.
+NMP provides the same basic facilities as PVM, except support for using heterogeneous processors and dynamic reconfiguration of processes.

-Process/processor mappings are defined by a configuration file supplied by the user at runtime.
+Process/processor mappings are defined by a configuration file supplied by the user at run time.
 Figure 2 shows a sample configuration file for the transitive closure problem.
 The user must explicitly map the processes to processors and indicate all communication paths.
 Processes are given ids, starting with zero for the first process in the configuration file, and sequentially thereafter.
 Connections are specified by a static Boolean connection matrix where each entry specifies whether a process can talk to another process or not.
 The user must make this available to the application prior to running it and must update it whenever the number and/or identity of available processors changes.
-In contrast, the Enterprise asset diagram need not change as runtime conditions vary.
+In contrast, the Enterprise asset diagram need not change as run-time conditions vary.